 Lady M introduces an exciting new boutique concept with Lady M Champagne Bar – the first of its kind globally!
 Located amidst luxury fashion houses in ION Orchard, the Champagne Bar offers tiered champagne sets, along with the returning Champagne Mille Crêpes.

 Fashioned in reflective rose gold columns illuminated with custom-designed hanging lights, get ready to be whisked into grandeur and indulgence.
 The menu at Lady M Champagne Bar carries a full selection of cakes that are hand-made fresh daily with a house flair of French baking artistry and Japanese delicacy.
-Available by slices or in whole are an array of creations including its Signature Mille Crêpes (S$14) and flavoured variants of Green Tea (S$14), Rose (S$14) and Pistachio (S$16), alongside a display of cakes and individual pastries.
+Available by slices or in whole are the Signature Mille Crêpes (S$14) and flavoured variants of Green Tea (S$14), Rose (S$14) and Pistachio (S$16), alongside a display of cakes and individual pastries.

 Making a comeback in conjunction as an exclusive is the Champagne Mille Crêpes (S$25) – a bubbly infused adaptation of Lady M’s signature, enlivened with hand-brushed layers of strawberry-laced pastry cream and finishing glitters of champagne gelee atop for a gentle intoxication.